Gavriel D. Rosenfeld: Career

 Rosenfeld's current research focuses on the history and memory of fascism in the United States.
 His essays on the topic include "An American Führer?
 Nazi Analogies and the Struggle to Explain Donald Trump" (2019), "Donald Trump's Situational Fascism" (2021), "Beyond Fascism: Trumpism after Trump (2021), and the new volume, co-edited with Janet Ward, Fascism in America: Past and Present.

 Rosenfeld has published dozens of essays and opinion pieces in such publications as The Washington Post, The Atlantic, The New Republic, The Forward, The Jewish Review of Books, The San Francisco Chronicle, The Hartford Courant, The History News Network, History Today, and The Conversation.
 Rosenfeld has been interviewed by, and had his work cited in, The New York Times, The Wall Street Journal, and The New Yorker, as well as programs on PBS and National Public Radio.

 On September 1, 2022, Rosenfeld began his tenure as President of the Center for Jewish History in New York City.
 He has since worked to bolster the Center's reputation as the world's largest Jewish archive by expanding its fellowship program and public programming.
 In the fall of 2023, he took over the directorship of the CJH fellowship program, which has since been officially renamed the Institute for Advanced Research.
 In 2024, the Institute welcomed a cohort of ten fellows, ranging from senior scholars to PhD candidates.
-In April 2023, Rosefeld helped launch the Jewish Public History Forum, which features major symposia on historical topics of contemporary relevance.
+In April 2023, Rosenfeld helped launch the Jewish Public History Forum, which features major symposia on historical topics of contemporary relevance, including interwar Jewish response to Fascism, the American Jewish debate on Zionism, the role played by American Jews in immigration, and the uncertain place of Jews at American universities.
 He also co-curated the recent 2024 exhibition, "Between Antisemitism and Activism: The Jewish University Experience in Historical Perspective."